Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-make-money-with-your-content.md

 Hackernoon is another blogging platform, and it too can allow payments through uphold.

-Once you are logged in on Hackernoon you'll be able to go to Rewards and add your payment link here.
+Once you are logged in on Hackernoon, you'll be able to go to Rewards and add your payment link here.

 ![Hackernoon uphold integration](https://cdn.hashnode.com/res/hashnode/image/upload/v1605246812959/jIx_zKOpz.png)